Good Delivery Rules

 - A Refiner fails to maintain the technical standards outlined in this Rulebook;

-- If a Refiner ceases production or asks to be transferred to the Former List at its own request;
+- A Refiner ceases production or asks to be transferred to the Former List at its own request;

 - A Refiner does not respond adequately to justifiable customer complaints;